SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 These variations can occur in milliseconds {{5G-Lumos}}, while congestion control takes tens of milliseconds (more than one RTT) to estimate data rate.
 Application servers encoding live or interactive content also take time to adjust to network rates.
-End-to-end congestion control algorithms are suboptimal when link quality varies in sub-RTT timeframes and applications need low latency and high bandwidth (e.g., {{Section 2.1 of ?RFC6077}}).
+End-to-end congestion control algorithms (CCAs) are suboptimal when link quality varies in sub-RTT timeframes and applications need low latency and high bandwidth (e.g., {{Section 2.1 of ?RFC6077}}).
 Applications settle for lower throughput when prioritizing latency or higher